Demo Fails – The Door Closers

 One of the biggest myths in presenting: a demo is either custom, or completely standard

-Here’s a secret to delivering a killer demo – just change your talk track.
+Here’s a secret to delivering a great demo – just change your talk track.
 That’s it.
 Your demo can be designed for a completely different industry than you’re presenting to.
 The use case could not line up.
 That’s all fine.
 As long as you address the client’s needs and use their words in your demo or presentation, you’re in great shape.